-We arrived in Bibury (straight after leaving the equally beautiful Castle Combe), as the heat of the sun was starting to cool off and wasted no time in heading straight for Arlington Row and its pretty little cottages.
+We arrived in Bibury (straight after leaving the equally beautiful Castle Combe), as the heat of the sun was starting to cool off and wasted no time in heading straight for Arlington Row in Bibury and its pretty little cottages.

 Once we got there, I totally understood why this was a firm favourite amongst visitors to the Cotswolds.

 Turns out you can rent them from the National Trust though I imagine the availability on them must be fairly limited due to their location.

-It was only the quickest whistle-stop tour through Banbury but it was enough to convince me of my need to return and spend even more time in the Cotswolds!
+It was only the quickest whistle-stop tour through Banbury but it was enough to convince me of my need to return and spend even more time exploring the best places in the Cotswolds.

 Lloyd started off with the pate – I went for the prawns.

 Followed by lamb for both of us (in the most delicious gravy ever, served with mash) – definitely one of my favourite meals of the trip!

 We finished off with crème Brulee for dessert; another favourite of mine!